-- Improve campus roads and parking lots for bicycle safety. - o Paint bike lanes and maintain them with regular sweeping and repair. - o Remove traffic control grooves from bike lanes. - Increase covered, secure bike parking with the goal of providing bike parking for 10% of students and employees. - Develop and implement a simple procedure to request bike racks in specific spots. - Advocate for more secure bike parking at LTD stations or at bus stops. - Promote the development of a large, secure, covered bike locking station in the vicinity of 30th Avenue and Hilyard. - Promote the use of folding bikes that can be carried into an LTD bus. - Advocate for improved bike paths from Eugene and Springfield to Lane.
+- Improve campus roads and parking lots for bicycle safety. - o Paint bike lanes and maintain them with regular sweeping and repair. - o Remove traffic control grooves from bike lanes. - Increase covered, secure bike parking with the goal of providing bike parking for 10% of students and employees. - Develop and implement a simple procedure to request bike racks in specific spots. - Advocate for more secure bike parking at LTD stations or at bus stops. - Promote the development of a large, secure, covered bike locking station in the vicinity of 30th Avenue and Hilyard. - Promote & provide incentives for the use of folding bikes that can be carried into an LTD bus. - Advocate for improved bike paths from Eugene and Springfield to Lane.

-3. Continue to Improve Accessibility and Convenience of Public Transit
+3. Continue to Improve Accessibility, Convenience, and Sustainability of Public Transit

 - Expand bus service as needed.
-Request that LTD analyze overload reports to help determine needs. - Expand LTD group bus pass program to include employees. - Advocate for keeping all Lane Community College bus lines operating over the summer. - Advocate for a dedicated rapid transit route to Lane. - Plan for a light rail.
+Request that LTD analyze overload reports to help determine needs. - Expand LTD group bus pass program to include employees. - Advocate for keeping all Lane Community College bus lines operating over the summer. - Advocate for a dedicated rapid transit route to Lane. - Advocate for buses than run on more climate friendly fuels. - Advocate for additional and expanded park-n-ride options. - Plan for a light rail.
 Work with local governments to establish easements or right-of-ways.
 Work with local governments to develop a Glenwood-to-LCC corridor for a light rail & bike path. - Promote bus riding to campus events.